coupergateway/couper/docs/REFERENCE.md

 | `jwks_ttl` | [duration](#duration) | `"1h"` | Time period the JWK set stays valid and may be cached. | - | `jwks_ttl = "1800s"` |
 | `backend`  | string| - | [backend reference](#backend-block) for enhancing JWKS requests| - | `backend = "jwks_backend"` |

+If the key to verify the signatures of tokens does not change over time, it should be specified via either `key` or `key_file` (together with `signature_algorithm`).
+Otherwise, a JSON web key set should be referenced via `jwks_url`; in this case, the tokens need a `kid` header.

 The `jwt` block may also be referenced by the [`jwt_sign()` function](#functions), if it has a `signing_ttl` defined.
 For `HS*` algorithms the signing key is taken from `key`/`key_file`, for `RS*` algorithms, `signing_key` or `signing_key_file` have to be specified.